-Though taking time to clean your mind is always in season, with Spring nearly upon us, now is the perfect time to tidy up and make some mental space.
-Detoxing old thoughts can be just like cleaning out the closet, cabinets, pantry, etc… And can do so much for you!
+Though taking time to detox the mind is always in season, and with spring nearly upon us, now is the perfect time to tidy up and make some mental space.
+Detoxing old, negative, or limiting thoughts can be just like cleaning out the closet, cabinets, pantry, etc… And can do so much for you!

 You mind has about 6000+ thoughts (or more) a day.
 Most of them are not your own and instead are created by things on TV and random online ads.
 All of this external stimulation leads you down the rabbit hole of complete chaos, which is never fun.